-With dwindling the idea of sexism in society and feating the ideals that pin the female sex inferior to males, in 2017 there is no question that the throne is up for grabs, for either man or women.
+With the idea of sexism dwindling in society, in 2018 there is no question that the throne is up for grabs, for either man or women.

 When we speak of the best female rappers, we would like our fans to also consider those female emcees that perform on the international scene not only the North American platform.
 We ask of this, for the same reason that the best female rappers intended to have their voices heard; to look at the art from a view that allows one to appreciate the same idea but from a different yet similar perspective, opening ourselves to the unlimited bounds of innovation that the future world will eventually arrive at.